shimmyshine/automatoooor/src/chains/functions/[Harmony-36] Comfy - Zap/readme.md

 **Located in ./src/data/CHAIN_settings.ts and are independent for each time the module is loaded.**
 ```
 "GROUP:ORDER:MODULE_ID": {
-          key: value,
+          amtType: string,
+          amt: number,
+          tokenIn: string,
         },
 ```

 ### otfSettings Explained
-* key: value is ....
-(IE: intervalSet: number is the value you used for the interval to ensure it safely runs within a specific window only once as desired)
-* key: value2 is ....(IE: type: string["stake", "unstake"] is the type of action you want to perform, a stake or an unstake)
+* amtType: ["max", "percent", "wei"] is how you want to measure the quantity to use.
+* amt: number is the number to use specifically.  (max=0, wei=quantity of token measured in wei, percent=a number between 0 & 1 in decimal form)
+* tokenIn: ["comfy", "cshare"] is whether you'd like to zap comfy or cshare to comfy-one lp or cshare-one lp.